Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 Why Mental Health Symptoms Increase During Refeeding

-2. Loss of the Eating Disorder as a Coping Tool
+2. The Eating Disorder Is No Longer Working as a Coping Tool

 • Anxiety